INSPIRE-MIF/gp-data-service-linking-simplification/meetings/2022-02-25/MIWP Sub-group 2.3.2 Simplification Part B 2022-02-25.md

      * [Issue #43](https://github.com/INSPIRE-MIF/gp-data-service-linking-simplification/issues/43) (Supported languages)

-     * Others issues not discussed (Identifiers, others)
+     * Others issues not discussed (if any)

-**Agenda Item 3 - Drafting of consolidated proposal Part B**

-XXX
+       * No addtional issues were discussed.

-**Agenda Item 4 - Consolidated proposal – Quality checking**
+**Agenda Item 3 - Consolidated proposal – Quality checking**

-XXX
+Unfortunately, there was no time for review the proposals made by @heidivanparys (till the date of the meeting) for revising the quality of the consolidated proposals for Part A and Part B of the data-service linking simplification work (See Slide 7 of the presentation).

-**Agenda Item 5 - Way forward and Next steps**
+**Agenda Item 4 - Way forward and Next steps**

-XXX
+The JRC presented a proposal to organise the way forward on Part A and Part B of the data-service linking simplification work, based on the planning already presented under Point 1 of the agenda (See Slides 8 and 9 of the presentation).

 #### Decisions:

-1. Based on the agreements achieved during the meeting, participants in the meeting agreed with the planning proposed.
+1. Based on the good progress achieved during the meeting, the participants agreed with the planning proposed.
 2.

 #### Actions: